Mark Pulliam: Lawyer, Writer, and Activist

 20:25.20 – Mark Pulliam

-Well so whenever I get frustrated about you know the inability to get more traction in Blount County I I look at the larger the state you know so I’m a Tennessee and we love Tennessee.
+Well so whenever I get frustrated about the inability to get more traction in Blount County I I look at the larger the state so I’m a Tennessee and we love Tennessee.
 We’ve met a lot of great people since we’ve moved here.
 The book that you refer to that Roger Simon wrote is called American refugees and I like refugees a lot more than transplants.
-That you know you go down to you know Southern South Florida and the most patriotic people down there are Cuban refugees and.
-And so that’s what I would like to sort of you know, see myself in these other people that we are the you know that we are the true patriots who are making our last stand in Tennessee and Glenn Reynolds review was very insightful.
+That you go down to Southern South Florida and the most patriotic people down there are Cuban refugees and that’s what I would like to sort of, see myself in these other people that we are the true patriots who are making our last stand in Tennessee and Glenn Reynolds review was very insightful.
 I have a review of the same book coming out in the next issue of the American conservative magazine, even though I wrote mine before he wrote it.
-It’s going to come out later everybody is going to say well you’re just copying what Glenn Reynolds had to say but, but Roger Simon makes some very good points.
+It’s going to come out later everybody is going to say well you’re just copying what Glenn Reynolds had to say, but Roger Simon makes some very good points.
 And he was a Hollywood script writer.
-He was , you know, traveled in he jewish you traveled in all these liberal circles in Southern California and he moved to Tennessee, didn’t move to East Tennessee, moved to Nashville but he noticed a lot of the same cultural shock.
+He traveled in his Jewish, he traveled in all these liberal circles in Southern California and he moved to Tennessee, didn’t move to East Tennessee, moved to Nashville but he noticed a lot of the same cultural shock.

 21:55.79 – Mark Pulliam

-We noticed when we moved here from Austin to East Tennessee and so it made me feel better that this isn’t just you know just isn’t me and it isn’t just East Tennessee that this is something that tennesseans in general have this reaction to outsiders in general and so.
-You know I shouldn’t take it personally and and I don’t take it personally and so one of the themes that Roger Simon develops in his book is that if you live in what basically has been a 1 party red state for a long time where you know.
-The republicans have supermajority in both houses of the general assembly.
-We’ve got you know republican attorney general republican governor that you have no state income tax.
-You know the republican president carries the state by overwhelming.
-Majorities you sort of ah people who grow up in that environment sort of become very comfortable that we don’t have to be you know at the ramp parts every day you know scouting for the enemy because we’re safe and you know the reality is in 2024 nobody is safe.
-That you know the world certainly the United States is sort of on the cusp of this existential threat that you know we could be overrun by at any moment by these crazy people who run the media and they ah.
+We noticed when we moved here from Austin to East Tennessee and so it made me feel better that this isn’t just East Tennessee that this is something that Tennesseans in general have this reaction to outsiders in general and so.
+I shouldn’t take it personally and and I don’t take it personally and so one of the themes that Roger Simon develops in his book is that if you live in what basically has been a one party red state for a long time where the republicans have supermajority in both houses of the general assembly.
+We’ve got republican attorney general, republican governor that you have no state income tax.
+The republican president carries the state by overwhelming.
+Majorities you sort of ah people who grow up in that environment sort of become very comfortable that we don’t have to be at the ramp parts every day scouting for the enemy because we’re safe and the reality is in 2024 nobody is safe.
+That the world certainly the United States is sort of on the cusp of this existential threat that we could be overrun by at any moment by these crazy people who run the media.

 23:29.51- Mark Pulliam

-Higher education and all these other influential institutions in the United States and so if you are a refugee from California or from Austin Texas you know that and you really want to you know, kind of we need to.
+Higher education and all these other influential institutions in the United States and so if you are a refugee from California or from Austin Texas, you know that..

 23:46.43- Mark Pulliam

-You know we need to start signing up voters and we need to do this and we need to do that in the locals whether it’s in Nashville or whether it’s here they’re saying well what’s wrong, you know, just you know, chill out.
+We need to start signing up voters and we need to do this and we need to do that in the locals whether it’s in Nashville or whether it’s here they’re saying well what’s wrong, chill out.
 Everything’s good and they have kind of accepted it.
-In lieu of conservative republican leadership the sort of this rhino establishment chamber of commerce leadership without knowing you know one from the other they they kind of if you have an r after your name you’re okay, now you would think that.
-Donald Trump kind of exposed all of that in 2 16 with the whole magga agenda and and revealing that the republican establishment at the national level was full of rhinos that had a globalist agenda.
-And so but a lot of people and you know and people love Donald Trump in Tennessee and particularly in East Tennessee but what they don’t understand is that everything that he was saying about the swamp in Washington DC is also true in state capitols like Nashville.
-And in your local seats of government and so when you know you call Paul Ryan or these other people rhinos, well they’re not the only people who are rhinos that you know you’ve got.
+In lieu of conservative republican leadership the sort of this Rhino establishment Chamber of Commerce leadership without knowing you know one from the other they kind of, if you have an R after your name you’re okay, now you would think that.
+Donald Trump kind of exposed all of that in 2 16 with the whole MAGA agenda and revealing that the republican establishment at the national level was full of rhinos that had a globalist agenda.
+A lot of people love Donald Trump in Tennessee and particularly in East Tennessee but what they don’t understand is that everything that he was saying about the swamp in Washington DC is also true in state capitols like Nashville.
+And in your local seats of government and so when you call Paul Ryan or these other people rhinos, well they’re not the only people who are rhinos that you know you’ve got.

 25:13.45 – Mark Pulliam

 Statewide elected officials that can be Rhinos.
 You’ve got people on your county commissions and your city councils that can be Rhinos but people are less willing to make that connection if they went to school with these people if these people are born and raised in their same community and they sort Of.
 Trust.
-Well I’ve known this person all my life.
-You know how bad they can be.
-The thing about politics is you know if you’re liberal a conservative.
-It doesn’t make you a good person or a bad person.
+Well I’ve known this person all my life, how bad they can be.
+The thing about politics is if you’re liberal, a conservative, it doesn’t make you a good person or a bad person.
 But it’s your policies and your politics that can be bad and people.
-On a personal level in a kind of a clannish community are less willing to separate personalities from politics and so if they know you if you’re a trusted neighbor.
+On a personal level in a kind of a clannish community are less willing to separate personalities from politics and so if they know you, if you’re a trusted neighbor.
 They basically ignore your politics.
-And that’s a fatal mistake because you know ah you elect somebody, You’re not electing them because you like them or because you know them you’re electing them. because they’re going to vote the right way in the interests of the public and so that’s where you know I arrived here and kind of got frustrated that more people.
+And that’s a fatal mistake because you elect somebody, You’re not electing them because you like them or because you know them you’re electing them.
+Because they’re going to vote the right way in the interests of the public and so that’s where I arrived here and kind of got frustrated that more people.

 26:24.32 – Brian David Crane